How Does My Brain Work to Affect My Performance?

 How Does My Brain Work with Different Speeds?

-Brain activity is broken down into 5 basic speeds: extra slow, slow, medium, fast and extra fast speeds.
-These five speeds have functions that were discovered and scientific names that were given to them over 100 years ago.
-They are:
+Brain activity is measured in five basic speeds: extra slow, slow, medium, fast, and extra fast speeds.
+These different speeds all have names and different functions.

 A brain working well is calm-focused and processing information seamlessly.

 If your brain is using speed properly it should be able to shift in and out of these speeds with relative ease.
 For example, when you are trying to relax your brain should be able to shift into medium speed (Alpha) while you relax.
 If your brain is not functioning at its best, it might not be able to seamlessly do this, causing you to be constantly restless.
 On the other hand, when you are trying to focus, you should be able to shift into Low-Beta.
 When your brain can shift its functioning speed with ease, it is called neurological regulation.
 This means your brain is using speed properly and thus your mind and body work well too.

 A brain that is not working properly can wreak havoc on functioning.